mainnet-cash/mainnet-js/CONTRIBUTING.md

 All browser tests are denoted by `*.test.browser.ts`.

-The bundle is built with webpack and does **not** use browserify, rather it simply omits nodejs libraries.
+The browser bundle is built with Vite and omits nodejs libraries.
 Browser tests are run against testnet, using secrets stored in a `.env.testnet` file or the environment variables `ALICE_TESTNET_ADDRESS` and `ALICE_TESTNET_WALLET_ID`.
 These variables should be protected to the extent that getting more testnet coins is an annoyance.